Bobbakov/orderGenerator/README.md

 `a = market()`

-Adding no parameters initializes a market with minimum allowed price = 1, maximum price = 100, ticksize = 0.05, minimal quantity of any order = 1 and maximum quantity = 10.
+Adding no parameters initializes a market with its default parameters: minimum allowed price = 1, maximum price = 100, ticksize = 0.05, minimal quantity of any order = 1 and maximum quantity = 10.

-You can change of these parameters by putting any of them between brackets:
+You can change any of these parameters by putting any of them between brackets:

 `a = market(minprice = 100, maxprice = 1000, ticksize = 1, minquantity = 10, maxquantity = 1000)`

-By default, you will also add two agents (more on this in section Agents):
-- agent sending in orders according to random lognormal distribution
-- market maker

-You can also add your own agents.

-First: cancel auto initialization

-`b = market(auto_init = False)`
+Now you can start adding your agents:

-Now pick any combination of agents from the available strategies (see Agent section for specification strategies).
-At this point, they are:
+For now, you can pick any of the following strategies (see Agent section for details strategies):
-- randomUniform
+- 0: randomUniform
-- randomNormal
+- 1: randomNormal
-- randomLogNormal
+- 2: randomLogNormal
-- marketMaker
+- 3: marketMaker
+- 4: simpleArbitrage

+Each strategy has parameters you can customize.

-In time you will be able to make add totally self created strategies (you can already by changing the code, of course).
+In time you will be able to make your own strategies, using simple supporting functions (you can already by changing the code, of course).

-Add them to an array
+Now: create some agents
 ```
-agents = ["randomLogNormal", "marketMaker", "marketMaker", "randomLogNormal"]
-b.addAgents(agents)
+agent1 = agent(2) # the 2 refers to strategy 2 ("randomLogNormal")
+agent2 = agent(3) # a marketMaker
+agent3 = agent(3, position_limit = 100) # a marketMaker with position limit

+a.addAgents([agent1, agent2, agent3])
 ```

+You could add many hundreds of agents (although it will slow down the generator).

-Now, having a market with agents, you can start the market/have the various agents send in orders.
+Now, having a market with agents, you can start the market/have the various agents send in orders:

-You do so by:

 `b.orderGenerator()`

 ![showOrderbook()](pictures/showOrderBook.png)

-This functions loops through the agents (from left to right), and have each agent execute its strategy.
+This functions loops through the market, through the agents (from left to right), and have each agent execute its strategy.
 Once finished, it will repeat.
 It will do so for (by default) 5000 times.

-You can adjust parameters:
+You can of course adjust this number:

 `b.orderGenerator(n = 100, clearAt = 10, printOrderbook = True, sleeptime = 5)`

 where
-- n = number of iterations
+- n = number of iterations.
-- clearAt = number of iterations after which orderbook gets emptied
+- clearAt = number of iterations after which orderbook gets emptied.
 - printOrderbook = False by default.
-Set to true if you want to display intermediate orderbook.
+Set to True if you want to display intermediate orderbook.
 - sleeptime = seconds between interations.
 Useful to slowdown printing intermediate results.

 Once the loop is finished, we can see our results.